userspace-xdp/userspace-xdp/bench/README.md

 ## Case: xdp_hash_sum

-Calc the sum for the fist 60 bytes of the packet, andcalc the xxhash value for the sum.
+Calc the sum for the fist 60 bytes of the packet, and calc the xxhash value for the sum.
 This is a comman patern, and the hash code is from paper `Fast In-kernel Traffic Sketching in eBPF`.

 - instruction count: 257